Published: 15 August 2025 | Updated: 20 March 2026

 Here we have compiled a list of few questions that will help you with your childcare job interview:

-Many interviewers now ask behavioural questions to understand how you handle real-life scenarios.
+Use the STAR method for behavioural questions Many interviewers now ask behavioural questions to understand how you handle real-life scenarios.
 Structure your answers using Situation, Task, Action, Result (STAR).

-Post-COVID, many childcare interviews may be conducted via Zoom, Teams, or other online platforms.
+Prepare for online or virtual interviews Post-COVID, many childcare interviews may be conducted via Zoom, Teams, or other online platforms.
 Test your technology in advance, choose a quiet space, and maintain professional attire and eye contact on camera.

-Interviewers increasingly value candidates who demonstrate inclusive practice and trauma-informed care.
+Emphasise diversity, inclusion, and child safety Interviewers increasingly value candidates who demonstrate inclusive practice and trauma-informed care.
 Be ready to explain how you create a safe and supportive environment for all children, respecting their unique needs and backgrounds.

 As a common courtesy, interviewers usually give candidates time to ask any questions they might have.
 In your childcare interview, ask the right questions to show the interviewer that you are genuinely interested in the role.
 It also helps you give an insight on what it might be like working for the childcare company and this particular role.